iRobot has a new line of robot vacuums, and we will be comparing all three of them – the Roomba I7+ vs. I7 vs. E5.

 Let’s compare the product specifications of these three robots.

-The Verdict: Which Roomba Is Best For You?
+The Verdict: Which Roomba model is best?

 All the Roomba vacuums bring something unique to the table.
 Let’s summarize to what consumer each of the robots would best fit.